Apart from Him we can do nothing

 As today’s passage states, God wants to give you a new heart.
 He wants to remove the heart you have, with all its resentment, anger, and defiance, and replace it with a heart that responds to His love.

-Wouldn’t this mean God wants to change who you are?
-No. Because when God gives you a tender, responsive heart, what He is doing is making it able to commune with Him.
-This isn’t about changing your essential personhood, but transforming you from death to life (Ephesians 2:4-7).
+Although it sounds like does God want to change who you are, the answer is no, this is not changing who you are.
+Because when God gives you a tender, responsive heart, what He is doing is making it able to commune with Him.
+This isn’t about changing your essential personhood, but transforming you from death to life through the process of sanctification (Ephesians 2:4-7).

 How does this happen?
 We are transformed through Christ when we believe in His saving work of sacrificing Himself on the cross, paying the penalty for our sins.
 This aligns us first with His death, and then His life.
 This is the essential symbolism in the sacrament of baptism – showing we are buried with and then made alive with Christ when we believe (Romans 6:3-4).